 Experience is our number one contribution to this trip.
 The crew have been diving and sailing Baja and Southern Californian waters for over 25 years and their knowledge of the area is impeccable.
 Our team consists of highly experienced captains and crew all federally licensed mariners.
-Even our chef has the qualifications required!
-We believe our team is the most qualified and well-rounded operations at Guadalupe Island.
+Even our chefs have the qualifications required!
+We believe our team is the most qualified and well rounded operations at Guadalupe Island.

 Tell me about your safety record?

 Our trip boasts a 100% safety record that we are very proud of and wish to maintain.
 How is this possible?
 Well, we are aware that working with such a large animal in its own environment requires no room for error and have implemented strict and safe procedures to achieve this.
 This requires the correct deployment of equipment, personnel, and experience.
 When accidents happen in this industry it is usually due to operator error, something that we have never been involved in.
 Any kind of accident is not only bad for our customer, but also the sharks and the shark diving industry as a whole.